EasyBinaryTree/EasyBT/README.md

 # EasyBT

 Make Binary trees easy for everyone it is used to serialize-deserialize  binary trees and performs much more operations
-1. Serialize (tree nodes to list )
+1. SerializeTree (tree nodes to list )
-2. Deserialize (list to tree nodes )
+2. DesializeTree (list to tree nodes )
 3. Height (Finds height of the tree) and Diameter (Finds diameter of the tree)
 4. InOrderTraversal,PostOrderTraversal,PreOrderTraversal
 5. LevelOrderTraversal